ESL Resources

 One-on-One Consultation/Tutoring

 Graduate students who speak English as an additional language are welcome to meet with writing consultants to work on any current writing project.
 For graduate students who wish to improve their English writing skills, we recommend purchasing Academic Writing for Graduate Students and browsing its contents.
-After identifying particular skills and topics in need of improvement, make an appointment to meet with a graduate writing consultant and come to the appointment prepared to go over exercises.
-When making an appointment through our online appointment system, please indicate the topics and pages you would like to cover during the appointment.
+After identifying particular skills and topics in need of improvement, make an appointment to meet with a graduate writing consultant to work on a current workshop.
+When making an appointment through our online appointment system, please indicate the topics or concerns you would like to cover during the appointment.

 Workshops